For detailed information about cargo-partner office operations (remote working etc.), please check our news section: Coronavirus Update

 Please find additional information on country level in alphabetical order below.
 Please note that due to the rapidly changing circumstances in each country, the information shown below may not reflect the current status.
 If you find a country missing from the list, this means there was no information available as per the last update.

-There is currently a shortage of airfreight capacity in the market.
-Airlines mostly operate with freighters and passenger aircraft as cargo-only flights, but their schedules have been extremely reduced.
-We are offering on-demand solution for our clients, including EMERGENCY transports and charters from Hong Kong via the main EU hubs to Vienna.
-Furthermore, we still offer consols into Vienna on a regular basis.
+There is currently a shortage of airfreight capacity in the market because of suspended passenger flights.
+Airlines mostly operate with freighters and an increasing number of passenger aircraft operating as cargo-only flights.
+There is an imbalance in traffic to/from China.
+While space from China to Europe is extremely tight, exports to China have stabilized.
+We are offering on-demand solution for our clients, including EMERGENCY transports and charters from Hong Kong via the main EU hubs to Vienna as well as direct charters from China to Vienna.
+Furthermore, we still offer consols to/from Vienna on a regular basis.
 In addition, a lot of destinations can be reached via airfreight from Austrian or Western European airports.

 All terminals and traffic routes in Austria remain open.

 The movement of goods remains permitted and there are no general restrictions for national distribution.

 Most international routes remain on schedule, subject to the prevailing delays at the borders.
 Although truck availability is presently challenging, cargo-partner continues to provide the best possible national and international solutions.

 Trains between China and Europe are leaving on schedule with following transit times:

 China – Europe: transit time terminal to terminal 12 - 15 days